lichen-community-systems/Flocking/README.md

         }
     }

 **The Environment** is the component responsible for evaluating the graph of Synths and outputting their samples to the current audio output strategy.
-The Environment is a singleton that is, by default, stored at the global path _flock.enviro.shared_.
+The Environment is created by calling <code>flock.init()</code>.
 It manages a tree of Synth (or SynthGroup) instances and evaluates them in order, and exposes a set of methods for managing the order of the Synth graph.

 The environment needs to be started prior to outputting sound.
 This can be done by calling the _play()_ method.

 Starting the shared Environment:

-    flock.enviro.shared.play();
+    var enviro = flock.init();
+    enviro.play();

 By default, a Synth is automatically added to the tail of the synth graph, which means it will start playing immediately.
 If you want to defer the playing of a Synth to a later time, you can override the _addToEnvironment_ option when you instantiate it: